loluny85/PopularNewsFeed/README.md

 # Walk-through the application-
 --------------------------------
 - The top section is the header section which contains 3 elements -
 1) The Menu bar - On the leftmost side is the Menu bar.
 On clicking the hamburger icon the dropdown opens.
 There is a close button on the dropdown, on click of which the dropdown closes.
-The dropdown items are static items for now.
+The dropdown items are static items.

 2) The Search input box - In the middle is the Search input box.
 User can filter the News result based on a search term.
 To reduce click streams, user do not have to hit enter or click on the search icon.
 Filtering of the news result happens when user types.